awsdocs/aws-direct-connect-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: AWSDirectConnectServiceRolePolicy<a name="security-iam-awsmanpol-AWSDirectConnectServiceRolePolicy"></a>

 This policy is attached to the service\-linked role named **AWSServiceRoleForDirectConnect** to allow AWS Direct Connect to retrieve MAC Security secrets on your behalf\.
-For more information, see [Using service\-linked roles for AWS Direct Connect](using-service-linked-roles.md)\.
+For more information, see [Service\-linked roles for AWS Direct Connect](using-service-linked-roles.md)\.

 To view the permissions for this policy, see [AWSDirectConnectServiceRolePolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/aws-service-role/AWSDirectConnectServiceRolePolicy) in the AWS Management Console\.